How to Make a Homemade Latte With What You Already Have

 Step 2: Froth the Milk (The Jar Trick)

-Pro tip: If your jar feels warm from shaking, let it sit 10 seconds before opening—steam builds up!
+→ Pro tip: If your jar feels warm from the friction of shaking, let it sit for 10 seconds before opening.
+This allows the built up steam to settle and prevents the lid from popping open too abruptly.

 Step 3: Warm the Milk